 Guidance for Specifying Healthier Insulation and Air-Sealing Materials

-This document provides guidance for evaluating and selecting healthier insulation and air-sealing materials and for incorporating these choices into specifications for energy efficiency upgrade projects.
+This document summarizes HBN’s guidance for evaluating and selecting healthier insulation and air-sealing materials and specification language for incorporating these choices into energy efficiency upgrade projects.
 Guidance is provided in multiple formats including summary guidance on healthier insulation and air-sealing materials, tiered recommendations by product category, and sample specification language.

 See the full report above for information about why it is important to be aware of the use of hazardous chemicals in building products, references to the scientific literature on health impacts of building upgrades and materials, the methodology behind our recommendations, and detailed research into the common content of various insulation and air-sealing materials.